reinink/jQuery.Markbar/README.md

 ## Customize

-If you want to limit which options are displayed in the toolbar, simply disable the ones you don't want:
+If you want to limit which options are displayed in the toolbar, simply disable the ones you don't want.
+Here is the complete list of all the available toolbar options:

 	$('textarea').markbar(
 	{
+		strong: true,
+		em: true,
+		h1: true,
+		h2: true,
+		h3: true,
+		ul: true,
+		ol: true,
+		a: true,
+		img: true,
-		blockquote: false,
+		blockquote: true,
 		code: false
 	});

-Here is the complete list of all the available toolbar options:

-- strong
-- em
-- h1
-- h2
-- h3
-- ul
-- ol
-- a
-- img
-- blockquote
-- code

 ## Questions or comments?